How Center of Gravity, Angle of Attack, and Stalls Impact Flight

 - What It Means: The front of the drone is heavier.

 - Effect: The drone needs to fly faster to avoid stalling.
-If it normally stalls at 55 mph, with the extra weight in the front, it might stall at 65 mph.
+For example, if it normally stalls at 55 mph, the extra weight in the front might cause it to stall at 65 mph.

 Tail Heavy Drone: